jeswin/nsoap/README.md

 # Parameter Type Inference

 NSOAP supports parameter type inference for strings, numbers and booleans.
-In the following example, the function parameters are identified as string, number, boolean and number.
+In the following example, the function parameters are inferred as string, number, boolean and number.

 ```bash
 curl "http://www.example.com/search(Jeswin,20,true,x)?x=100"